Drug policy of Missouri: Hallucinogens

 In 2010, 28,498 mentions of hallucinogen possession were recorded by Missouri Department of Health and Senior Services.
 A bill titled "HB 869" was proposed to the Missouri House of Representatives in January 2023.
 The bill was promoted by state representative Tony Lovasco.
 The bill would've loosened the laws against possessing and the use of psilocybin.

 Another bill, titled "SB 678", was promoted by Holly Thompson Rehder in February 2024.
-The bill aimed to legalized the use of psychedelics for therapy of veterans over the age of 21.
-The bill passed in March.
+The bill aimed to legalized the use of psychedelics for therapy of veterans over the age of 21; it passed in March.

 Methamphetamine

-A tablet of benzylpiperazine found in Sikeston, Missouri.
-The tablet was found to be laced with methamphetamine and caffeine.

 As of January 1, 2017, it is illegal to possess more than 24 grams of methamphetamine.

 In 2019, Missouri was labeled "America's Meth Production Capital", after a study carried out by rehabs.com found it to have the highest number of meth labs per capita.

 The Drug Enforcement Administration labels methamphetamine as a schedule II drug.